A little about us and who we are…

 Learn More about Dr. Haxton and Functional Neurology by visiting his website here: HeritagePointWellness.com

-Sabrina Martini is a student entering the 4th year of her Bachelors of Science, majoring in Neuroscience at the University of Lethbridge.
-Thus far into her bachelor’s she has contributed to research regarding sleep-dependent hippocampal memory.
-Her interests lie in all things medical and she wishes to go on to medical school in the years to come.
+Sabrina Martini has completed her 4th year of her Bachelors of Science, majoring in Neuroscience at the University of Lethbridge.
+During her bachelor’s she contributed to research regarding sleep-dependent hippocampal memory.
+Her interests lie in all things medical and she was accepted into medical school in 2020.

 A special thank you to the past board members and professional supporters who, through their efforts and contributions have made the association what it is today.